wesleevar/react-portfolio-template/README.md

    - Select “GitHub” as your deployment method and connect your GitHub account if prompted.

 3. **Select Your Repository**
-   - Choose your forked repository `portfolio-vanilla-template` from your GitHub account.
+   - Choose your forked repository `react-portfolio-template` from your GitHub account.

 4. **Configure Build Settings**
    - Since this is a static site, you won’t need a build command or any advanced configuration.
    - Click “Deploy Site” to start the deployment process.

 5. **Publish and Access Your Portfolio**
-   - Once the deployment is complete, you’ll get a Netlify domain (e.g., `portfolio-vanilla-template.netlify.app`).
+   - Once the deployment is complete, you’ll get a Netlify domain (e.g., `react-portfolio-template.netlify.app`).
-   - **However**, I'd suggest adding a `Site Name` (i.e. `firstname-lastname`) that will be displayed instead of `portfolio-vanilla-template`.
+   - **However**, I'd suggest adding a `Site Name` (i.e. `firstname-lastname`) that will be displayed instead of `react-portfolio-template`.

 ### Making Updates